Packer-Lab/imagingplus/docs/source/index.rst

 **Welcome to packerlabimaging's documentation!**

-This documentation contains detailed information about the code base of the ``packerlabimaging``.
+This documentation contains detailed information about the code base of ``packerlabimaging``.
 There are instructions for installation and guides to get you started with utilizing the package.
-Please open an issue or pull request on the project's github page if encountering any problems with the package.
+Please open an issue or pull request on the project's github page if you are encountering any problems with the package.

 **Introduction**